SCOTIA BIOLOGICS LTD. TEAM

 Euan has a BSc in Biology & Chemistry from Abertay University, Dundee and a PhD in Bioorganic Chemistry from Heriot Watt University, Edinburgh.

 Laboratory & Quality Manager

 Dr Jennifer Middleton received her B.Sc.
 (Hons) in Molecular Microbiology, and her PhD. in Microbiology from the University of Aberdeen.
 Following her postgraduate studies, she worked on building antibody libraries as a Senior Research Scientist at Haptogen Ltd., which was subsequently acquired by Wyeth then Pfizer.
 In 2012 she joined Scotia Biologics Ltd. as a Senior Research Scientist developing cancer vaccines based on growth factors proteins.

 In 2018 she was promoted to Quality & Laboratory Manager, where she manages Scotia’s ISO9001:2015 standard.

-Senior Research Scientist & Digital Marketing Officer
+Principal Scientist & Digital Marketing Officer

 Steven Humphreys received his B.Sc.
 (Hons) in Human Embryology and Developmental Biology, and his M.Phil. in Immunology at the University of Aberdeen.
 Following his undergraduate studies, he was hired as a Research Assistant at the University of Aberdeen to investigate ongoing efforts to use electrical stimulation on amphibian and/or mammalian cells to improve wound healing and regeneration.
 In 2015 he joined Scotia Biologics Ltd. as a Research Scientist developing vaccines based on growth factors.
 In 2018 he was promoted to Senior Research Scientist.